 Robert “prino” Prins

-is a 59-year old hitchhiking grandfather of four, born in the Netherlands, but now living
+is a 62-year old Dutch hitchhiking grandfather of four.

 His recorded hitchhiking career started on 16 June 1980 at 07:47 and